Strait Mooring Cruise

 Bering Strait Oceanography (Data, cruises & more)

-As part of the Bering Strait project funded by NSF-AON (Arctic Observing Network), in August 2018 a team of US scientists undertook a ~ 10 day cruise in the Bering Strait and southern Chukchi Sea region on the US vessel Norseman II, operated by Norseman Maritime Charters.
-The primary goals of the expedition were:
+As part of the Bering Strait project funded by NSF-AON (Arctic Observing Network), in July 2021 a team of US scientists undertook a ~ 11 day cruise in the Bering Strait and southern Chukchi Sea region on the US vessel Norseman II, operated by Support Vessels of Alaska, Inc..

-1) recovery of 3 moorings carrying physical oceanographic (Woodgate-NSF) and whale acoustic (Stafford) instrumentation.
-These moorings were deployed in the Bering Strait region in 2017 from the Norseman II.
+1) recovery of 6 moorings carrying physical oceanographic (Woodgate & Peralta Ferriz -NSF) and whale acoustic (Stafford) instrumentation.
+These moorings were deployed in the Bering Strait region in 2019 and 2020 from the Norseman II.
 The funding for the physical oceanographic components of these moorings comes from NSF-AON.

-2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate) and whale acoustic (Stafford) instrumentation.
+2) deployment of 3 moorings in the Bering Strait region, carrying physical oceanographic (Woodgate & Peralta-Ferriz) and whale acoustic (Stafford) instrumentation.
 The funding for the physical oceanographic components of these moorings comes from NSF-AON.

 (also available in high resolution)

-Figure: Ship-track, blue.
+Ship-track, blue.
 Mooring sites, black.
-CTD stations, red.
-Arrows indicate direction of travel (blue during mooring operations and transits, green arrows mark the 7 CTD lines).
-Depth contours every 10m from the International Bathymetric Chart of the Arctic Ocean (IBCAO) [Jakobsson et al., 2000].
+CTD stations, without (red) and with (green) trace metal/nutrient sampling, Consecutively numbered arrows show direction of travel (on this figure, green marking CTDing lines, cyan marking transit).
+Depth contours every 10m from IBCAO (International Bathymetric Chart of the Arctic Ocean [Jakobsson et al., 2000].
 Lower panels give detail of strait region at the start (left) and end (right) of the cruise.
-See cruise report for daily detail.

 acknowledge financial support for this work the National